fungenomics/G34-gliomas/README.md

 This repository is meant to enhance the STAR Methods section by providing code for the custom analyses in the manuscript and the exact R dependencies, in order to improve reproducibility for the main results.
 However, it is not a fully executable workflow.
+The code is permanently archived on [Zenodo at the doi 10.5281/zenodo.7086446](https://zenodo.org/record/7086447#.YySdcuzMKZw).

 *NOTE*: if viewing on GitHub, only code is visible, as inputs, data, and outputs are generally not tracked in git.